jxnblk/mdx-go/docs/LiveCode.md

   </ComponentProvider>
 ```

-With the setup above, the `Button` component will now be in scope code blocks.
+With the setup above, the `Button` component will now be in scope for code blocks.

 ````mdx
 ```.jsx